Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 Signal Type What to Find Next Step

-Passive DNS All historical IPs for a domain Reverse-DNS those IPs to find other domains
+Passive DNS All historical IPs of a domain Reverse-DNS those IPs to find other domains

 Reverse IP Lookup All domains hosted on an IP Query passive DNS for those domains